Grapheel/IRIS/README.md

 6. Fill out the template we provided, by answering as many questions as you can.
 7. click 'submit new issue'.

-## What happens after I submitted a new issue?
+## What happens after I submit a new issue?

 Our developer team will investigate the issue, and if necessary open up a discussion to learn more about the bug, feature request, or just to say it's fixed.